Fly-Loong/Android-Database/README.md

 1. Create you own table and table item class.(Ref TestTable.java and TestEntity.java file)
 -------
+@Table gives the table name
+@Column gives the field/column name in table.
+If the class field does not have it, the field will not be in table Attention, only support Integer, Long, Boolean, Float, Double, String, byte[] types.

 ```
 @Table("test_t")
 public class TestEntity extends BaseEntity {